 Washington, District of Columbia

-Washington, D.C., has two HBCUs that have one or more colleges in addition to their main campuses.
+Washington, D.C., has two black colleges that have one or more colleges in addition to their main campuses.
 Howard University was founded in 1867, and the University of the District of Columbia (UDC) was founded in 1851.
 UDC is the only public university in the Washington, DC, metropolitan area.

 |Howard University||Private, 4 Year||Washington, D.C.|